Stari Most: Destruction

 During the Croat–Bosniak War, the Bosniak Army of the Republic of Bosnia and Herzegovina used the Old Bridge as a military supply line.
 Slobodan Praljak, the commander of the Croat Defence Council, ordered the destruction of the bridge, which collapsed on 9 November 1993 as a result of shelling by the Bosnian Croat forces.
 The International Criminal Tribunal for the former Yugoslavia found it to be a legitimate military target as the opposing Army of the Republic of Bosnia and Herzegovina used it for military purposes.

 The first temporary bridge on the traces of the Old Bridge was opened on 30 December 1993; it was built in only three days by Spanish military engineers assigned to the United Nations Protection Force (UNPROFOR) mission.
 The temporary structure was subsequently upgraded three times, to eventually link the shores with a more secure cable-stayed bridge until the proper reconstruction of the Old Bridge.

 Newspapers based in Sarajevo reported that more than 60 shells hit the bridge before it collapsed.
 Praljak published a document, "How the Old Bridge Was Destroyed", where he argues that there was an explosive charge or mine placed at the centre of the bridge underneath and detonated remotely, in addition to the shelling, which caused the collapse.
 Most historians dismiss these claims and disagree with their conclusions.

 Some scholars assessed that the bridge had little military significance and that the shelling of the old town centre represented a deliberate destruction of cultural heritage, particularly the Old Bridge, which symbolized the connection of different communities.
 András Riedlmayer described the demolition as an act of “killing memory,” or memoricide, in which shared cultural heritage was intentionally destroyed.

 Croatian media reported claims that the bridge was destroyed by units of the Army of the Republic of Bosnia and Herzegovina (ARBiH), primarily referencing materials published by Slobodan Praljak on his personal website, where he presented analyses based on available video recordings of the demolition.
 They also published conspiracy theories about Bosniak units destroying the bridge in order to blame the Croats for the destruction.

-On 6 April 2023, a video was released showing footage recorded from Hum Hill, which continuously follows the trajectories of more than 50 projectiles fired by a tank of the Croatian Defence Council (HVO).
+On 6 April 2023, a video was released showing footage recorded from Mount Hum, continuously following the trajectories of more than 50 projectiles fired by a tank of the Croatian Defence Council (HVO), while voices identified as HVO soldiers can be heard cheering and shouting profanities as the projectiles struck the bridge.